What is PRK?Author: Dr. William Tullo

 LASIK and PRK are surgical procedures and therefore have risks.
 Results from laser eye surgery vary, but most people who get laser vision correction do achieve 20/20 vision.
 Some do not.
 PRK and LASIK have been shown in clinical studies to get similar results.
 (Most of these studies are based on at least one year after patients’ surgery dates, because by that time, both groups of patients have achieved their full visual acuity based on their procedures.)

-For more information on whether or not you’re a candidate for laser eye surgery and to learn more about risks, schedule your laser vision correction consultation.
+For more information on whether or not you’re a candidate for laser eye surgery and to learn more about risks, schedule a laser vision correction consultation.